-You will develop an understanding of:
+As a psychological science major, you will develop an understanding of:

-- How people perceive and process information; and how they use that information to make decisions.
+- How people perceive and process information and how they use that information to make decisions.

-- Psychological theories in a variety of fields including social, cognitive, clinical, industrial-organizational, development, and neuroscience
+- Psychological theories in a variety of fields including social, cognitive, clinical, industrial-organizational, development, and neuroscience.

-- How to apply psychological theories to real-world problems
+- How to apply psychological theories to real-world problems.

 - How to design research studies, analyze results, and communicate results to a variety of communities.

-Your degree program will include a capstone project designed to integrate and apply the concepts and skills learned throughout the curriculum.
+Your program will also include a capstone project designed to integrate and apply the concepts and skills learned throughout the curriculum.
 The capstone will be an individually tailored project defined in collaboration with a faculty advisor, which will typically involve either a field placement or research component.